AsaTyr2018/UXWebPlayer/docs/planning/project-plan.md

    - Visual regression tests via Storybook + Chromatic (optional) for UI components.
    - Accessibility audits with Axe and keyboard navigation scripts.

+## Technology Stack Evaluation

+- **Language & Runtime Choice:** TypeScript remains the most ergonomic path for an embeddable web library.
+It compiles to standards-compliant JavaScript that runs anywhere, adds static typing for maintainability, and integrates cleanly with both legacy `<script>` embeds and modern module consumers.
+We avoid framework lock-in while still benefiting from modern tooling (ESNext syntax, decorators, async/await) that down-compiles for older browsers.
+- **Component Model:** Standards-based Web Components (Custom Elements + Shadow DOM) provide encapsulation without imposing a framework dependency on host pages.
+They coexist with existing CMS themes, can be lazily registered, and expose lifecycle hooks for integrators.
+Libraries such as Lit could accelerate ergonomics, but staying framework-free keeps bundles smaller and avoids duplicate runtime costs when embedded alongside other frameworks.
+- **Styling Strategy:** CSS custom properties and logical properties allow runtime theming without recompilation.
+Pairing them with a lightweight design token system ensures admins can override colors, spacing, or typography while preserving accessibility targets.
+Scoped styles via Shadow DOM reduce conflicts with host site CSS.
+- **Build & Distribution Tooling:** Vite offers fast development workflows and leverages esbuild for dev transforms while outputting Rollup-quality production bundles.
+Rollup remains an option if we prefer a single toolchain, but Vite's dev-server ergonomics support rapid iteration on UI polish.
+Both can emit dual builds (UMD + ESM) and TypeScript declarations.
+- **Testing Utilities:** Vitest aligns with Vite and shares transform pipelines, simplifying configuration.
+Playwright-based smoke tests can validate browser APIs without relying on a full framework harness.
+Storybook (with Web Components support) remains the preferred environment for visual regression coverage.
+- **Consideration of Emerging Options:** WebAssembly (via Rust or AssemblyScript) is unnecessary for core playback because HTMLMediaElement already delegates decoding to the browser.
+WASM may be explored later for optional DSP features (e.g., waveform analysis) but adds binary size and complicates hosting.
+Similarly, SPA frameworks (React, Vue, Svelte) offer developer familiarity yet burden embedders with extra runtimes; they remain viable for auxiliary dashboards rather than the core widget.
+- **Backward Compatibility:** Targeting evergreen browsers with ES2019 output balances modern features and compatibility.
+For long-tail support, we can ship an ES5 fallback bundle guarded by feature detection, keeping the main bundle lean for modern consumers.

 ## UX Principles
 - **Instant Feedback:** Loaders and progress states for buffering and playlist generation.
 - **Predictable Controls:** Consistent placement of play/pause, skip, volume, and fullscreen toggles.